HimanshuDhote/Nmap-and-testssl-scripts/README.md

 ./nmaptester.sh

+### Note:
-Note:1. run the script as root user
+   1. run the script as root user
    2. Make sure to change the testssl download location in script to run it smootly.
-        eg: bash /home/kali/Downloads/testssl.sh-3.1dev/testssl.sh in this script, it may be differ in your system.
+        `eg: bash /home/kali/Downloads/testssl.sh-3.1dev/testssl.sh in this script, it may be differ in your system.`